-The Tarbox Parkinson's Disease Institute was established by the Texas Legislature in 1972 for the purpose of furthering research. patient care, and education in Parkinson's Disease and related neurological disorders.
-The Tarbox Institute is named after Mr. Elmer L. Tarbox, a graduate of Texas Tech University and for many years state representative to the Texas Legislature from the Lubbock area.
+Institute was established by the Texas Legislature in 1972 for the purpose of furthering research, patient care, and education in Parkinson's Disease and related neurological disorders.
+The Tarbox Institute is named after Mr. Elmer L. Meyer, associate professor and Tarbox, a graduate of Texas Tech University and for many years state representative to the Texas Legislature from the Lubbock area.